airbnb/lottie/docs/android/colors.md

 ```

 Note: Color filters are only available for layers such as Image layer and Solid layer as well as content that includes fill, stroke, or group content.

+You can read more about different color filters [here](https://developer.android.com/reference/android/graphics/PorterDuff.Mode.html).